FIVE JEWELS OF WISDOM

 A distinction should be made here between positive and negative

 harmlessness.
-Many immature or weak people use negative harmlessness because
+Many immature or weak individuals use negative harmlessness

-they fear other people’s reactions.
-This is simply a form of escape from the
+because they fear the reactions of others.
+This is simply a form of escape from

-brutal world as they see it, whereas positive harmlessness is refraining from
+the brutal world as they see it, whereas positive harmlessness is refraining

-the urge to harm because the understanding of karma has been internalised.
-This
+from the urge to harm because the understanding of karma has been internalised.

 acting out of fear of reprisals.

-It’s important to show mercy to others, as it’s the quality of strong,
+It’s important to show mercy to others, as it’s a quality of strong,

 mature individuals who conscientiously choose to act harmlessly.
 Thus, they